 School Crossing Guards

-school crossing guardThe crossing guard is taking on a big responsibility when it comes to helping our children cross busy highways and intersections on their way to and from school each day.
+image typical of school crossing guardsSchool crossing guards take on a big responsibility when they are helping our children cross busy highways and intersections on their way to and from school each day.
 Traffic is in a hurry, the children don't always pay the attention that they should and sometimes the road conditions are poor or visibility is not good.
 It is not a job to be taken lightly!

 The system works well, except when someone disobeys.